jatin471/Samadhan/README.md

 Samadhan - Community Issue Resolution Website

 Samadhan is a comprehensive community-driven website that aims to address common issues faced by people in society, such as electricity problems, road damage, sanitation issues, and more.
-By leveraging a combination of HTML, CSS, JavaScript, PHP, and MySQL, Samadhan provides a platform for individuals to report problems, collaborate, and find solutions together.
+By leveraging a combination of HTML, CSS, JavaScript, PHP, and MySQL, Samadhan provides a platform for individuals to report problems, collaborate, and find solutions .

 Features